 - That we would be faithful in our calling to help displaced people not only when they first arrive but as long-term friends

-St. John's is currently walking alongside two families.
-Click below to read their stories:
+St. John's is currently walking alongside One family.
+Click below to read their story:

 + The Rashid Family

 Mr. and Mrs. Rashid are a young, married, Muslim, Kurdish couple from Iraq.
 They were living in a village 12 km. outside of Mosul, Iraq.
 Mr. Rashid had graduated from university and was working for an American oil company on a drilling rig, while Mrs. Rashid was three years into a Biology degree and pregnant.
 ISIS began sending Mr. Rashid threatening letters because of his job with the US company, and when ISIS was preparing to attack Mosul, their extended family was in great danger.
 The Rashids were forced to flee their home — their story is filled with miraculous works of God.

 They fled to a camp in a mountain village some distance to the north of Mosul, abandoning their home.
 Conditions in the camp were terrible, and one of their nieces died.
 Mr. Rashid was determined to find a better life for his expected child.
 He used his US connections to get a visa to fly with his wife to the United States as a visitor.
 Securing documents to leave Iraq and come to the US is very rare; The family thanks God for this miracle.